 A refrigerator door left open will cause your compressor to work harder, but does this mean you should expect a higher electricity bill?
 Unfortunately, the answer is yes.

-Even worse, your electricity bill will increase even more if you have a no-frost refrigerator as this type has a heating element in the freezer that intermittently melts the frost.
-When the frost in your freezer or fridge builds up, the heating elements will turn on more regularly than usual.
+Even worse, your electricity bill will increase even more if you have a no-frost refrigerator.
+This type has a heating element in the freezer that intermittently melts the frost.
+When the ice in your freezer or fridge builds up, the heating elements will turn on more regularly than usual.
 This, in turn, will lead to a higher electricity bill.

-To accurately answer this question, it’s important to consider various factors, including the type of fridge you have and the foods you keep inside.
-For example, a 35-38°F temperature should be maintained to ensure that no food will go to waste.
+How long it takes for food to go bad depends on the type of food in your fridge.
+Typically a 35-38°F temperature should be maintained to ensure that no food will go to waste.
 If the temperature goes above 39°F, there is a chance for bacteria to develop, which causes food to go bad.

 There is a common rule regarding food that you think may be spoiled: when in doubt, throw it out.